anna-dang/dsc-phase-1-project-online/README.md

 *A look into the film industry’s domestic performance.*

 My client, Microsoft, is interested in starting a new film production studio.
 They are looking for data supported insight into what types of films they should produce.
 For this objective, I will investigate which films perform the best at the box office.
-For this analysis, best = most profitable.
+For this analysis, best = greatest Return on Investment (ROI).

 ### Data